Our Maths subject Leader is Mrs I Carlin

 - Develop pupils’ independence and creating a culture of risk taking in all classrooms

-From Reception to Year 4 we use the Mathematics Mastery Programme which is rolling up the school year on year, reaching year 6 in September 2021.
+From Reception to Year 6 we use the Mathematics Mastery Programme which has rolled up the school year on year, reaching year 6 in September 2021.

-In other year groups, White Rose is used as the basis for planning, with resources such as NCETM and n*rich to support planning.
+Whilst Mathematics Mastery is used in all year groups as the basis for planning, resources such as NCETM and n*rich are used to support planning.

 In addition to a daily Maths lesson classes also have three 10-minute Maths Meets.
 These revisit prior learning on a regular basis and address misconceptions.